 4. Windows Remote Desktop.

-You might not be aware of this, but Windows itself comes with a Remote Desktop application that you can use for the purposes of screen sharing.
+You might not be aware of this, but Windows itself comes with a Remote Desktop application that you can use for screen sharing.
 It’s easy to use; to get started, all you have to do is click on the Start menu search bar and search for ‘Quick Assist’.
-You’ll then be presented with two options – ‘Get assistance’ and ‘Give assistance’ – and once you log in you’ll be provided with a code that you can then share with other users.
+You’ll then be presented with two options – ‘Get assistance’ and ‘Assist’ – and once you log in, you’ll be provided with a code that you can then share with other users.

 This code allows another user to share your screen.
 Once screen sharing is active, you’ll be given a notification to inform you.
-The user in control of the session will be able to perform a number of remote support actions (including rebooting the device that’s remotely connected to it) and can toggle between the different screens.
+The user in control of the session will be able to perform many remote support actions (including rebooting the device that’s remotely connected to it) and can toggle between the different screens.